Mazo De la Roche

 About the author

 Born in Newmarket, Ontario, on January 15, 1879, Mazo de la Roche became one of Canada's most widely read authors.
-She wrote novels, short stories, plays, and autobiography, but she is best remembered for the Jalna books, a multigenerational series centered on the Whiteoak family and their estate, Jalna.
+She wrote novels, short stories, plays, and memoir, but her lasting fame came from the Jalna books, a long-running series centered on the Whiteoak family and their country estate.